biocorecrg/SIB_course_nextflow_Nov_2021/README.md

 * Locate and fetch Docker/Singularity images from dedicated repositories.
 * Execute/Run a Docker/Singularity container from the command line.
-* Convert Docker to Singularity image.

-About Nextflow:
 * Locate and fetch Nextflow pipelines from dedicated repositories.
 * Execute/Run a Nextflow pipeline.
 * Describe and explain Nextflow's basic concepts.
 * Test and modify a Nextflow pipeline.
 * Implement short blocks of code into a Nextflow pipeline.
 * Develop a Nextflow pipeline from scratch.
-* Run pipeline in diverse computational environments (local, HPC, cloud )
+* Run a pipeline in diverse computational environments (local, HPC, cloud).
+* Share a pipeline.

 ### Prerequisite / technical requirements

 Being comfortable working with the CLI (command-line interface) in a Linux-based environment.

-DIANA?
-SHOULD we require the knowledge of Linux containers?
-Because if we say that the SIB container course is a pre-requisite, then we will look at what is covered there and save our time.
-Alternatively, we might briefly cover the topic but not go into building containers.

-Julia: Here is the course page (incl. github page) of the docker & singularity course we will run at SIB in october (https://www.sib.swiss/training/course/20211014_DOCK). i think our main focus here would be on newxflow so we should ask for knowledge of linux containers if needed.
-And a little refresher never hurts.
+Knowledge of containers is not mandatory; however, this SIB course (https://www.sib.swiss/training/course/20211014_DOCK) can be advised to take.

 Practitioners will need to connect during the course to a remove server via the "ssh" protocotol.
 You can learn about it [here](https://www.hostinger.com/tutorials/ssh-tutorial-how-does-ssh-work)

 Those who follow the course should be able to use a command-line/screen-oriented text editor (such as nano or vi/vim, which are already available in the server) or to be able to use an editor able to connect remotely.
 For sake of information, below the basics of "nano": https://wiki.gentoo.org/wiki/Nano/Basics_Guide

-???
-For some parts of the course, having a [GitHub account](https://github.com/join) accounts is recommended. - This we might skip???
+Having a [GitHub account](https://github.com/join) accounts is recommended.

 ## Dates, time, location